ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 ## Issue Resolution

-The CCAO Data Department roughly uses [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) to manage its work.
-GitLab Flow uses a basic branch-per-issue system.
+The CCAO Data Department roughly uses [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) to manage its work.
+GitHub flow uses a basic branch-per-issue system.
 Each issue or new feature is tied to a branch and merge request.
 Work is done on the branch, then merged to `master` (or `main`) after testing and review.
 Here's an example of a typical workflow:

 1. You are assigned **Issue #118, Update Internal Contribution Guidelines** within GitLab.
   * Check to see if there is a branch associated with your issue within GitLab.
 Branches created via issues usually have a similar name, in this case the branch name would be `118-update-internal-contribution-guidelines`.
   * If a branch doesn't exist, then create one yourself.
-Each issue has an associated "Create Merge Request" button which will create a branch and merge request for that issue"
+Each issue has an associated "Create Merge Request" button which will create a branch and merge request for that issue.

 2. Checkout the issue branch.
   * Within RStudio, navigate to the git pane, then click the branch name in the upper right-hand corner (usually **master**).
 Select the branch associated with the issue you have been assigned.
 In this case, `118-update-internal-contribution-guidelines`.
 You can also click different branch names to check them out.
   * The branch you selected should now appear in the upper right-hand corner of the git pane.
 You are now working within that branch.

 2. Work the issue.
 Use the issue page comments to communicate with your supervisor about the issue.